API Reference#

 Read PDF and return extracted tables.

-Note: kwargs annotated with ^ can only be used with flavor=’stream’ and kwargs annotated with * can only be used with flavor=’lattice’.
+Note: kwargs annotated with ^ can only be used with flavor=’stream’ or flavor=’network’ and kwargs annotated with * can only be used with flavor=’lattice’.
+The hybrid parser accepts kwargs with both annotations.

 Parameters: